kuma35/thinking-forth-translate/chapter1.rst

 .. [wirth71]  Niklaus Wirth, "Program Development by StepwiseRefinement,"  **Communications of ACM,**  14, No. 4 (1971), 221-27.
 .. [stevens74-1]  W. P. Stevens, G. J. Myers, and L. L. Constantine,"Structured Design,"  **IBM Systems Journal,**  Vol. 13, No. 2, 1974.
 .. [parnas72]  David L. Parnas, "On the Criteria To Be Used inDecomposing Systems into Modules,"  **Communications of the ACM,** December 1972.
-.. [liskov75]  Barbara H. Liskov and Stephen N. Zilles,"Specification Techniques for Data Abstractions,"  **IEEETransactions on Software Engineering,**  March 1975.
+.. [liskov75]  Barbara H. Liskov and Stephen N. Zilles,"Specification Techniques for Data Abstractions,"  **IEEE Transactions on Software Engineering,**  March 1975.
 .. [parnas79]  David L. Parnas, "Designing Software for Ease ofExtension and Contraction,"  **IEEE Transactions on SoftwareEngineering,**  March 1979.
 .. [shorre71]  Dewey Val Shorre, "Adding Modules to Forth,"1980 FORML Proceedings, p.
 71.
 .. [bern83]  Mark Bernstein, "Programming in the Laboratory,"  unpublished paper, 1983.